pragnyatata/Meetup/README.md

 ## Install dependencies
 npm install for both frontend and backend

-## Create Database
-Create a MongoDb datbase by the name of Test

 ## Server runs on http://localhost:3001 and client on http://localhost:3000

 ```
 apisecret = Nexmo_Secretkey